Measles, Mumps, and Rubella Vaccine

 |measles, mumps, and rubella (MMR) vaccine||M-M-R II, Priorix|

 The vaccine helps your body make chemicals called antibodies to fight off the viruses.
 The vaccine is given as a shot (injection).

 There is a measles, mumps, rubella, and varicella (MMRV, or Priorix-Tetra) shot that also protects against chickenpox (varicella).
-Talk to your child's doctor about the pros and cons of the MMRV shot.
+Talk to your child's doctor or public health nurse about the pros and cons of the MMRV shot.
 It can be given to children age 12 and younger.

 Why It Is Used

 Two doses are given to provide lifelong protection.
 The first shot is given at 12 months of age, and the second is usually given at around 18 months of age or later but before the child enters school.

 Sometimes MMR shots are given before a child is 1 year of age, such as during a measles outbreak or if the child is travelling to an area where measles is common.
 In these cases, the child will receive two doses of the MMR vaccine after the child's first birthday.
 1

 You can keep track of when your child received vaccines using the National Childhood Immunization Record (What is a PDF document?) or the Alberta childhood immunization record (What is a PDF document?) .